 - Intakes 185+ cubic feet of air per minute at atmospheric pressure

-- Compresses the air into smaller volume at high pressure
+- Compresses the air into a smaller volume at high pressure

-- Nozzle compresses the air into even smaller volume (3/8" - 3/4" I.D.) at extremely high pressure
+- The blast nozzle compresses the air into an even smaller volume (3/8" - 3/4" I.D.) at extremely high pressure.

 The more air volume you can compress per minute, the higher the pressure produced at the nozzle.
 This improves your production rate in two ways:

-- More air capacity lets you use a bigger bore nozzle, which allows you to put more abrasive on target.
+- More air capacity lets you use a nozzle with a bigger bore, which allows you to put more abrasive on the target.

-Assuming that the air compressor capacity available to you is not unlimited, you’ll need to select a nozzle with an orifice small enough to maintain a productive air pressure at whatever volume your compressor can supply.
+Assuming that your air compressor capacity is not unlimited; you’ll need to choose a nozzle suitable for your compressor volume with an orifice small enough to maintain productive air pressure

-For vapor abrasive blasting, the most commonly-used nozzle orifice sizes range from 3/8" inner diameter to 3/4", increasing by increments of 1/16".
-A 3/8" nozzle is sufficiently constricted to produce a effective blast pressure with a 185 CFM compressor.
+For vapour abrasive blasting, the most commonly-used nozzle orifice sizes range from 3/8" inner diameter to 3/4", increasing by increments of 1/16".
+A 3/8" nozzle is sufficiently constricted to produce an effective blast pressure with a 185 CFM compressor.
 A 1/2" nozzle is sufficient to produce an effective blast pressure with a 375 CFM compressor.

 It’s important to note that when you double the diameter of the orifice, you quadruple the size of the orifice and the volume of air and abrasive that can pass through the nozzle.

-To find your optimally productive nozzle, determine what nozzle pressure (PSI) you need to maintain for productive blasting, and what volume of air your available compressor can supply per minute (CFM), then consult the following chart to find the nozzle orifice size that meets those parameters.
+To find your optimally productive nozzle, determine what nozzle pressure (PSI) you need to maintain for productive blasting.
+You should consider what volume of air your available compressor can supply per minute (CFM), then consult the following chart to find the nozzle orifice size that meets those parameters.

 Volumetric Capacity (CFM) Required for Pressure, by Nozzle

-Bear in mind that your compressor will produce less pressure at the nozzle than what is indicated on the chart, depending on the condition and configuration of your equipment.
+Bear in mind that depending on the condition and configuration of your equipment, your compressor will produce less pressure at the nozzle than the chart indicates.

 |Orifice Diameter||Nozzle Pressure||